dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/2.png)

-So now we know it's a statically linked (we can't jump into libc since they are embedded in the binary) 64-bit ELF executable and we can run the readelf command and the checksec command (if you get an error be sure to install the pwntools library above) to gain even more insight on the file.
+So now we know it's a statically linked (meaning we can't jump into libc since they are embedded in the binary) 64-bit ELF executable and we can run the readelf command and the checksec command (if you get an error be sure to install the pwntools library above) to gain even more insight on the file.
 The output was:

 ![alt text](screenshot/4.png) ![alt text](screenshot/3.png)

 Now we have the entry address (from readelf) which could come in handy in the future.
 And more importantly we know that stack canary is disabled (yay!) and NX is enabled which stands for non-executable segment.
-It means that the application, when loaded in memory, does not allow any of its segments to be both writable and executable (hence why we need ROP in Part 2, we will come back to this later).
+It means that the application, when loaded in memory, does not allow any of it's segments to be both writable and executable (hence why we need ROP in Part 2, we will come back to this later).

 Next let's try running it and see what it actually does: